element-hq/synapse/docs/modules/spam_checker_callbacks.md

 Called when processing an invitation using a third-party identifier (also called a 3PID, e.g. an email address or a phone number).
 It is only called when a 3PID invite is created locally - not when one is received in a room over federation.
+If the 3PID is already associated with a Matrix ID, the spam check will go through the `user_may_invite` callback instead.

 The inviter is represented by their Matrix user ID (e.g. `@alice:example.com`), and the invitee is represented by its medium (e.g. "email") and its address